Michellemukami/manga_reader/README.md

 <!-- ABOUT THE PROJECT -->
 ## Manga Reader
-An app where you can read and download your favorite mangas
+A website where you can read and download your favorite mangas

 ### Built With
 * Vue